 2. Sea Breeze, rich in negative ions

-- When water sprays, releases waves “good” ions, purifying the air, killing bacteria, and increasing our energy level, especially in sunny days.
+- When water sprays, releases waves “good” negative ions, purifying the air, killing bacteria, and increasing our energy level, especially in sunny days.

 - The sea breeze helps balance body energy and relieves depression.